Derzhprom: History

 The Derzhprom building in the late 1920s.

 Construction of the Derzhprom building (c.
 1925).

 The grand opening of the "first Soviet skyscraper" took place on 7 November 1928.

 The building was one of a few showcase projects designed when Kharkiv was the capital of the Ukrainian SSR.
-It was built by the architects from Leningrad Sergei Serafimov, Samuel Kravets and Mark Felger in only three years.
-Upon completion in 1928 it was the most spacious single structure in the world, and wasn't surpassed until the 1930's.
+It was built by the architects Sergei Serafimov, Samuel Kravets and Mark Felger in only three years.
+Upon completion in 1928 it was the most spacious single structure in the world, and was not surpassed until the 1930s.
 Its unique feature lies in the symmetry which can only be sensed at one point, in the centre of the square.

 The use of concrete in its construction and the system of overhead walkways and individual interlinked towers made the building extremely innovative.
+Derzhprom's offices and other rooms featured advanced technology such as air conditioning, electrical lighting, and radio points, and the building housed Ukraine's first garbage chute system.
 The critic Reyner Banham in his Theory and Design in the First Machine Age regarded the building as one of the major architectural achievements of the 1920s, comparable in scale only to the Dessau Bauhaus and the Van Nelle Factory in Rotterdam.
-This allowed the structure to fully survive any destruction attempts during the Second World War.
+This allowed the structure to survive any destruction attempts during the Second World War, although it was damaged on the inside from explosions.

 In the spring of 1926, it was decided to close the construction due to financial difficulties.
 Then the head of construction of the State Industry, Pavlo Rottert, left for Moscow, where he managed to find support for the construction from Felix Dzerzhinsky.
 In March 1926, he returned to build a skyscraper, and in August 1926 it was decided to finance the construction on an extraordinary basis.

 The Derzhprom complex was used as a symbol of modernity in films such as Dziga Vertov's Three Songs about Lenin and Sergei Eisenstein's The General Line.
 The building's notability was overshadowed following the moving of the Ukrainian capital to Kyiv in 1934, the later denunciation of Constructivism in favour of Stalinist architecture, and the Second World War.
-More recently, one of its towers was used as a television centre and a TV relay tower was built on its roof.
+Derzhprom housed the Council of People's Commissars as well as numerous government departments when Kharkiv was the capital.
+Since the 1950s, one of its towers was used as a television centre and a TV relay tower was built on its roof.

 The building was placed under in the tentative UNESCO World Heritage list in 2017 and was placed under provisional enhanced protection by UNESCO in 2022.